|9-73.010||Immigration Violations—Supervisory Responsibility|

 9-73.400 - Immigration Violations—Reporting of Decisions

-The outcome of all important prosecutions arising under the immigration and nationality laws should be reported to the Human Rights and Special Prosecutions Section.
-In all cases in which the decision is adverse to the government, except criminal cases in which no appeal is allowed by law, copies of the pleadings and other documents, except insofar as previously supplied to the Section, should be promptly submitted along with an appeals recommendation.
-See USAM 9-2.170 (appeals).
+In all cases in which the decision arising under the immigration and naturalization laws is adverse to the government, except criminal cases in which no appeal is allowed by law, copies of the pleadings and other documents, except insofar as previously supplied to the Section, should be promptly submitted along with an appeals recommendation See USAM 9-2.170 (appeals).

 9-73.500 - Immigration Violations—Deportation

 On April 28, 1995, the Attorney General issued a memorandum to all federal prosecutors entitledDeportation of Criminal Aliens.
 See the Criminal Resource Manual at 1919.
 A copy of this Memorandum is reproduced in the Criminal Resource Manual at 1920 through 1941:

 |Attorney General Memorandum—Introduction||Criminal Resource Manual at 1920|